keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 - https://code.asam.net/simulation/wiki/-/wikis/docs/project_guidelines/ASAM-DCO?version_id=c510bffb1195dc04deb9db9451112669073f0ba5
 - https://thesofproject.github.io/latest/contribute/contribute_guidelines.html

-## Source file structure [NOT YET UPDATED FOR KLT!]
+## Source file structure [Preliminary]

-The source files for the [Keptn Documentation](https://keptn.sh/docs/) are stored under the *content/docs* directory in the repository.
+The source files for the [Keptn Lifecycle Toolkit](https://lifecycle.keptn.sh/docs) are stored under the *docs/content/en/docs* directory in the repository.
-The build strategy is to build everything except for the files/folders that are listed in the `ignoreFiles` array in the [config.toml](https://github.com/keptn/keptn.github.io/blob/master/config.toml) file.
+The build strategy is to build everything except for:

+* The files/folders that are listed in the `ignoreFiles` array in the [config.toml](https://github.com/keptn/keptn.github.io/blob/master/config.toml) file
+* Files that include the `hidden: true` string in the file's metadata section

 The order in which the files are displayed is determined by the value of the `weight` field in the metadata section of *_index.md* and *index.md* files located throughout the directory tree.

-The metadata section of these files contains at least four fields.
+The metadata section of these files contains at least three fields.
-As an example, the metadata section for the *Concepts* section of the documentation is:
+As an example, the metadata section for the *Concepts* section of the documentation includes the following fields:

 ```
 title: Concepts
-description: Learn about the core concepts, use-cases, and architecture of Keptn.
+description: Learn about underlying concepts of the keptn lifecycle toolkit.
-weight: 2
 icon: concepts
+layout: quickstart
+weight: 50
 ```

 The meaning of these fields is: